Seretide 100/50 Accuhaler (Allen+Hanburys)

 All inhaled asthma medications can cause paradoxical bronchospasm, which is when the inhaled medication taken to relieve or prevent bronchospasm actually makes it worse, causing wheezing, shortness of breath and tightness of the chest.
 If this happens you should inform your doctor and take their advice.

-How should Seretide be taken?
+How should Seretide be used?

 You should use your Seretide inhaler 100/50 according to the instructions provided.
-The dose of Seretide accuhaler 100/50 you use (number of inhalations) and how often take it depends on the severity of your asthma and your age and should be as recommended by your doctor.
+The dose of Seretide accuhaler 100/50 you use (number of inhalations) and how often depends on the severity of your asthma and your age and should be as recommended by your doctor.
 You will usually take one inhalation twice a day, morning and evening.
 Seretide accuhaler 100/50 does not work immediately, but is intended as a long-term medication which may take up to a week to start to work and it may take several weeks before you feel maximum benefit.
 You should not stop taking your Seretide accuhaler, even if you feel better.

 How to use your Seretide accuhaler

 Follow the instructions provided for using your Seretide Accuhaler: